jhpyle/docassemble/_docs/users.md

 * Third subdivision (e.g., municipality)
 * Organization (e.g., company, non-profit organization)

+The [`user profile fields`] directive in the [Configuration] controls which fields are editable by the user.

 ## <a name="user_list">User List</a>

 Administrators can go to the "User List" from the menu.
 From here,